cezaris13/MiCompositionScale2/README.md

 * bit 13:  unknown (always 1 on my scale)
 * bit 14:  have impedance (impedance bytes are set correctly)
 * bit 15:  unknown

+# TODO
+- [ ] Check scale battery status and if low, send notification to the email.
+- [ ] On fresh start the scales time is Unix time 0, 1 January 1970, set current date if that's the case.
+- [ ] The time retrieved from scales is utc time, add current timezone offset.